How To Cope With Depression And Get Help

 The first-line treatment for depression is typically a combination of medication and psychotherapy, though the exact approach an individual follows usually depends on the depressive symptoms they’re experiencing, their medical history, and certain lifestyle factors.
 If you think you may be living with depression, consider talking to a mental health or medical provider.
 A healthcare professional can determine whether further screening, a diagnosis, and treatment are necessary.

-There are several types of medication that can alleviate the symptoms of depression.
+There are several types of medication that can alleviate depression symptoms.
 Some of the most common are selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants, and monoamine oxidase inhibitors (MAOIs).
 Always consult with a healthcare professional prior to starting or stopping any medication.

 Psychotherapy can provide individuals with emotional support, help them identify the sources of their symptoms, and give them the opportunity to develop personalized coping strategies.
 Cognitive behavioral therapy (CBT) is a modality that is considered particularly effective when addressing depressive disorders.
 CBT helps individuals identify and replace unhelpful thought patterns that may be underlying their symptoms.